Getting around Rhodes

 Timetables and routes

-Although the individual lines are numbered, the timetables only use the names of the cities and Google maps or the Moovit app give very inaccurate information about departure times or routes.
+Although individual routes are numbered, timetables only list the names of towns, and Google Maps or the Moovit app provide rather inaccurate information about departure times or the routes of individual services.

-Always go by what is written on the bus stop and what the driver tells you.
+Always go by what is written at the bus stop and what the driver tells you.

-Drivers generally have no problem communicating in basic English.
+Drivers generally have no trouble communicating in basic English.

-All stops are marked with a number in addition to their name.
-The numbers of specific stops are displayed, for example, on maps.com.
+In addition to their names, all stops are also marked with a number.
+Please use these numbers to find your way around the timetable on the KTEL website.
+The numbers of specific stops are displayed, for example, on the mapy.com website.

-High season is from June to September.
-Outside of this period, for example, there are no buses to Prasonisi, Tsambika or Seven Springs beaches, and the backbone route from Rhodes via Faliraki and Lindos to Gennadi is on average 3 times less frequent.
+The peak season runs from June to September.
+Outside this period, for example, there are no buses to Prasonisi, Tsambika or the Seven Springs, and the number of services on the main route from Rhodes via Faliraki and Lindos to Gennadi is reduced by up to three times on average.

 How to buy a ticket

-Generally, prices range from 2,50 eur to 10 eur, which is the highest amount if you are going across the island from Rhodes Town to Prasonisi Beach.
+Generally, prices range from 2,50 eur to 10 eur, the latter being the highest fare if you are travelling across the entire island from Rhodes town to Prasonisi Beach.

-If you are coming from a larger station, you can buy your ticket at the ticket office to speed up your time.
+If you’re travelling from a larger station, you can buy your ticket at the ticket office to save time.

-• Payment by card at the driver - not possible
+• Card payments to the driver – not possible

-• payment by card at the ticket office at the bus stop - yes
+• Card payments at the ticket machine at the bus stop – yes

-• cash payment - you do not need to have the exact amount
+• Cash payment – you don’t need to have the exact amount

-Although the official website states that you can also buy tickets online, this option did not work once during our two visits to Rhodes.
+Although the official website states that you can also buy a ticket online, this option didn’t work once during our two visits to Rhodes.

 Bus stops

-All KTEL Rhodes bus stops are on a sign.
+All KTEL Rodou bus stops are request stops.

-To get off, you must press the red "Stop" button well in advance.
+If you wish to alight, you must press the red ‘Stop’ button well in advance.

-The stops are well signposted and some of them also display timetables with exact departure times, while most others just have a QR code that leads to the official ktelrodou.gr website.
+The stops are clearly marked, and some of them also display timetables with exact departure times, whilst most others simply have a QR code that links to the official website, ktelrodou.gr.

 D.E.S.
 Roda (west coast)

-As they generally run shorter distances than KTEL buses, the vehicles tend to be less comfortable and more in the nature of urban transport.
+As they usually cover shorter distances than KTEL buses, the vehicles tend to be less comfortable and are more akin to city transport.

 All DES Roda buses are air-conditioned.